jaswged/vesuvius_ink_prediction/Vesuvius_Readme.md

 Turn it into a binary problem (ink vs no ink) for simplification, but isn't actually binary in real life

+Eg. So the input is an image stack so [h, w, #]  and outputs an image of where ink is.
+Image of 0s with 1s where ink is.

+Problem is telling the model the loss.
+The loss function for segmentation is not as straight forward as this number is wrong.
+    Use Cross-Entropy Loss.
+It is a probability mask function.
+    `torch.nn.CrossEntropyLoss(reduction='sum')`
+Each "pixel" gets its own vector of probabliltiy for each class ['% cat', '%couch', '%background']

 Full scroll could be a 4 class problem per voxel

 1. Papyrus with no Ink